Skip to Site HeaderSkip to Main ContentSkip to Footer

 • Use bed risers or a wedge pillow designed for reflux.

-• Make sure your torso—not just your head—is elevated.
+• Make sure your torso, not just your head, is elevated.
+It can make a world of difference.

 Clinical studies support this approach, showing that head-of-bed elevation can significantly reduce nighttime reflux symptoms and improve sleep quality.
 [4]